lbrn/new-jekyll-lbrn/site_collections/_posts/2020-04-22-LBRN-SARS-2-CoV-Kousoulas.md

 This is a followup lecture to last week's seminar.
 The entire seminar series is here: [PBS and LBRN Seminar series related to coronaviruses and COVID-19](https://lbrn.lsu.edu/LBRN-SARS-2-CoV-Kousoulas.html)

-This lecture is now concluded, forthcoming will be the recorded video.
-Thanks to all who attended.

 For Louisiana COVID-19 information you can visit our [LBRN COVID-19 Page](/LBRN-COVID-19.html)